 The WordPress Dashboard may look a bit overwhelming to the first-time blogger.
-With all the different menus, or panels as I call them sub panels (SubMenus), it can be hard to figure out where to get started.
+With all the different menus or panels as I call them sub-panels (SubMenus), it can be hard to figure out where to get started.
 This quick little WordPress guide will help familiarize you with the WordPress dashboard.

-To login to the WordPress Dashboard – If your blog is set up in the root directory of your site the URL will be www.yourBlogURL/wp-admin, if your blog is in a subdirectory called blog, for example, the URL will be www.YourWebsit.com/blog/wp-admin.
+To login to the WordPress Dashboard – If your blog is set up in the root directory of your site the URL will be www.yourBlogURL/wp-admin, if your blog is in a subdirectory called a blog, for example, the URL will be www.YourWebsit.com/blog/wp-admin.

-Within the WordPress dashboard there are usually nine main menus or panels, clicking one of them will open a submenu or sub panel with more options.
+Within the WordPress dashboard, there are usually nine main menus or panels, clicking one of them will open a submenu or sub panel with more options.
 Keep in mind that the contents of some subpanels vary depending on the plugins you currently have installed and activated.
 We will dig a little deeper into some of the subpanels and discuss plugins later on so, for now, an overview.

 - Also Read: Checklist For Starting A New WordPress Blog